paul58914080/vue-element/README.md

 npm install
 ```

-### Build and minify the component to be used as an web-element
+### Build and minify the component to be used as a vue element
 ```
 npm run build
 ```

-The element tag name would be
+The element tag would be

 - create-todo-element